Having trouble viewing this video? Try the direct link

 This function will also prove to be of great value.
-How easy it is to forget from where the numbers came?
-An additional benefit of having this space is that here we will be able to record observations on the quality of the data provided by the various sources.
-This function key is only attached to charts where data is entered, usually, the main chart.
+It's all too easy to forget where the numbers in a chart came from.
+An additional benefit of having this space is that here we will also be able to record observations on the quality of the data provided by the various sources.
+This function is only attached to charts where data is entered, usually, the main chart of a section.

 Just like the Assumptions, the Source of Data is also a very practical feature.
-As time goes by, we will not remember what our thought process was when our forecasts were made, or from where the past numbers came.
+As time goes by, it is easy to forget where past numbers came from or what our thought process was when our forecasts were made.

-By clicking on this button, we will be able to see the data of the main chart in several different graphs.
+By clicking on the button, we will be able to see the data of the main chart in several different ways.
 These graphs will show the development of the key values over time or compare them in a specific year according to the selected variables.
 Rolling over data points will show more detailed values.
 The graphs are also very versatile.
-You can hide data sets as needed to help clarify your analysis.
+You can hide data sets as needed to help clarify your analysis, for example.

-You will find MARFIN not only improves your efficiency and creativity but is also a lot of fun to use.
-For further explanation, please look at our videos at www.emarfin.com.
+You will find MARFIN not only improves your efficiency and creativity, but it is also a lot of fun to use.